 I often turn to Star Trek for inspiration and guidance because in this world of human future Gene Roddenberry envisioned us maturing past the infantile state we are in today.
+Looking at the latest development in politics across the pond I remember one episode from Star Trek we might want to take a page from.

 In order to save themselves from a troublesome adversary, they created a holographic container for this person to roam free within.
 This allowed the crew to get rid of the problem while tricking the nuisance into believing it was unchallenged to take on the world.
 More or less, and there a few variations of this theme around.